MattZ-2051/Hitstagram/README.md

 ## FrontEnd Overview

 ### React
-Using React as the frontend application allowed me to leverage not only React but the tools that come along with it like different types of hooks and Redux
+Using React as the frontend application allowed me to leverage not only React but the tools that come along with it like different types of hooks

 ![feed](documentation/feed-gif.mov)

 ### Redux
 Redux allowed me to create a better way to manage my state throughout my application.
-Dispatching various actions allowed for easier access to information for different components

-(show some snippets of redux)
+By managing the state through the store I can update multiple components that rely on the same information.

 ## Material UI Icons
-Material UI Icons ate used for the navigation bar
+Material UI Icons are used for the navigation bar Icons.

 ## CSS
-Custon CSS  styling is used for the styling throughout the page
+CSS styling is used for the styling throughout the page.
+Using grids makes it easier to space the profile and exlore page.

 ## Backend Overview

 ### Flask
 The python web framework flask is used for the backend.
-Flask is a great lightweight framework to use because it allows for easy integration with a PostgreSQL database and SQLAlchemy ORM.
-Flask is a great framework to handle the responsibilities for sending data to the front-end.
+Flask is a great lightweight framework to use because it allows for easy integration with PostgreSQL and SQLAlchemy ORM.
+For a smaller application it is an effective framework to use becauase it isn't to difficult to set up and comes with some handy tools like flask-login.

 ### PostgreSQL
 PostgreSQL was a great RDBMS to use.
-Its fairly simple to integrate it with the Flask framework and store different reltionships between models
+Its fairly simple to integrate it with the Flask framework and store different reltionships between models.

 ## Conclusion